What are the HIPAA Security Rule Access Controls?

 Access controls need not be limited to computer systems.
 Firewalls, network segmentation, and network access control (NAC) solutions can also be effective means of limiting access to electronic information systems containing ePHI, if these are properly implemented.

-The Access Control standard includes four implementation specifications for limiting access to
+The Access Control standard includes four implementation specifications for limiting access to information.
+These are discussed below:

 The first, "Unique User Identification," is a required implementation specification.
 It requires covered entities and business associates to "Assign a unique name and/or number for identifying and tracking user identity."
 This implementation specification requires organizations to avoid using shared names and passwords to access its electronic information systems.